beaubreedlove/FantasyFootball/rules.md

                 1. Any manager who does not pay by this time may have their team transferred, sold, or auctioned to another manager and the Comissioner's discression.
                 1. Any proceeds from the transfer will be given to the previous manager.
             1. Managers will have a chance to review the rules before committing to the league.
-                1. If 14 managers do not commit, the initial payment will be refunded.
+                1. If 12 managers do not commit, the initial payment will be refunded.
     1.  <a id="payouts">Payouts</a>
         1. Playoffs ($1,950 total)
             1. 1st place - $1,000
             1. 2nd place - $500
             1. 3rd place - $250
-            1. 4th through 7th place - $50 each (x4)
+            1. 4th through 6th place - $50 each (x4)
         1. Points ($150)
             1. Most points in the regular season - $150
-        1. Weekly Prizes ($400 total)
-            1. For each of the final 4 weeks of the regular season, $100 will be awarded to the two teams faced off in the matchup that has the highest total score of both teams.
-            1. The $100 will be split among the two managers proportionally, rounding to the nearest $1 in favor of the winner.
-            1. If two or more matchups tie for this prize, it will be divided further and rounding in all cases will favor teams with higher scores.
         1. Best worst player ($50)
             1. Each team will have a chance to win best worst player every week.
             1. In a single week, a team's "worst player" is the active player that scores the least points on a team that fills all roster positions for that week.